 13. Hanging Rock State Park, North Carolina

 “Hanging Rock State Park is 30 miles north of Winston-Salem.
 The park has more than 7,000 acres set in the Sauratown Mountains.
 Peaks here reach 2,500 feet.
 There are waterfalls, streams, and a lake.
-Hiking is a fantastic way to view the fall leaves.
+Hiking trails are a fantastic way to view the fall leaves on the rolling hills.
 Many of the trails here are moderate to strenuous, but there are a couple of ‘easy’ trails for strolling.
 The lake has great picture-taking angles.
 The picnic area near the lake has drinking water, restrooms, and wheelchair-accessible picnic tables.” — Loretta Berry

 14. Asheville, North Carolina

 “Is there anything better than Asheville, NC, in the Blue Ridge Mountains?
 Asheville is home to the iconic Biltmore, the 8,000-acre Vanderbilt Estate.
 Now is a wonderful time to explore Asheville’s fall foliage, with dozens of deciduous color-changing trees, primarily in October.
 A mountain hike puts you amidst the red, orange, and yellow hues, and the brisk mountain air.
-Graveyard Fields on the Blue Ridge Parkway is an easy hiking path, or choose Linville Falls Trails for its thundering waterfall.
+Graveyard Fields on the Blue Ridge Parkway is one of the easy hiking trails, or choose Linville Falls Trails for its thundering waterfall.

 “Enjoy appetizers and a local beer flight at Cedric’s Tavern, where the Tavern Pork Pie is superb, before touring the Biltmore Mansion, gardens, and grounds.
 Shopping is enjoyable at Antler Hill Village, where you can dive into the Creamery’s Winky Bar Sundae or partake in a complimentary wine tasting.
 Downtown Asheville should not be missed—with a mural trail, the Grove Arcade, Asheville Art Museum, and French Broad Chocolate Lounge’s artisanal candies.” — Melody Pittman